 - Be able to check for breathing – hold the back of your hand against the cat’s mouth.

 - Pulse.
-This link is to a good basic article on taking a pulse Do this and checking for a pulse is easy.
+This link is to a good basic article on taking a pulse Do this and checking for a pulse is straightforward.

 - Recognise and treat Hyperthermia (heat) or Hypothermia (cold).